react-querybuilder/react-querybuilder/README.md

 }
 ```

-For example, if you need to control the way the value portion of the output is processed, you can specify a custom `valueProcessor` (only applicable for `format: "sql"`).
+For example, if you need to control the way the value portion of the output is processed, you can specify a custom `valueProcessor` (only applicable for "sql" format).

 ```ts
 const query = {